Deepblue1996/DpWorkAX/README.md

 Three:

-Create and open the FirstScreen(custom name) Class,
+Create and open the WorkCore(custom name) Class,

-Inherit BaseScreen and add the main entry annotation @DpMainScreen to the header
+Inheritance DpWorkCore and add the main entry annotation @DpMainScreen to the header your FirstScreen

-<pre><code>@DpMainScreen
+<pre><code>@DpMainScreenKt(*::class)
 </code></pre>

 ## Basic deployment